hackoregon/disaster-resilience-backend/README.md

 DEVELOPMENT_DJANGO_SECRET_KEY=r0ck.ar0und.the.c10ck
 ```

-4. Copy you database backup into the backup folder.
+3. Copy you database backup into the backup folder.
 Database container is a Postgis-enabled 9.6 container.
 Backup can be a .backup, .sql, or .sql.gz format.

-5. Run the create-project script: `./bin/create-project.sh` (This will delete all files related to the sample app and replace with a new django restframework app with your project name.
+4. Run the create-project script: `./bin/create-api-project.sh` (This will delete all files related to the sample app and replace with a new django restframework app with your project name.
 It will also replace the default settings.py file with the sample.py, which has been pre configured a bit for our stack.)

-6. Run the create-app script: `./bin/create-app.sh` (This will create the restframework api in a folder called api)
+5. Create your api code

+6. Once this completes you will now want to start up the project.
+We will use the start.sh script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you will see the database restores.
+You will also see the api container start up.